novotnyllc/MSBuildSdkExtras/README.md

-# MSBuild.Sdk.Extras
+﻿# MSBuild.Sdk.Extras

 ## Summary

 This package contains a few extra extensions to the SDK-style projects that are currently not available in `Microsoft.NET.Sdk` SDK.
-This feature is tracked in [dotnet/sdk#491](https://github.com/dotnet/sdk/issues/491)
+This feature is tracked in [dotnet/sdk#491](https://github.com/dotnet/sdk/issues/491) and many of the scenarios are on the roadmap for .NET 6.

 The primary goal of this project is to enable multi-targeting without you having to enter in tons of properties within your `csproj`, `vbproj`, `fsproj`, thus keeping it nice and clean.

 See the [blog post](https://claires.site/2017/01/04/multi-targeting-the-world-a-single-project-to-rule-them-all) for more information.

+## Supported .NET Core SDK Versions

+**Important:** 3.x of the Extras requires the .NET 5 SDK or later.
+The SDK can build previous targets, like `netcoreapp3.1`.
+The extras 2.x supports SDK 2.x and 3.x.

 ## Advanced Scenarios